-Professors are available to answer any question you have about the courses that they teach.
+Professors are available to answer any questions you have about the courses that they teach.
 Each of your professors has office hours, time set aside every week during the term to meet with students registered in their courses.
 Check your course outline or ask your professor for the times and locations.
-If you are seeking academic advice, contact your academic advisor or the Director of the School, Rene Murphy at rene.murphy@acadiau.ca Professors with "mental health ally" stickers on their office doors are available to speak openly about mental health and can assist you in finding additional resources if required.
+If you are seeking academic advice, contact your academic advisor or the Director of the School, Darren Kruisselbrink at darren.kruisselbrink@acadiau.ca

+Professors with "mental health ally" stickers on their office doors are available to speak openly about mental health and can assist you in finding additional resources if required.